tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 1. Spotted it:-  found.

-3. Woing for:-  was selling for.
+3. Woing for:-  was selling for

 4. Restore:-   repair.